Nilu Phule: Acting career

 Nilu Phule began his theatrical career with the Marathi folk performances (Loknatya).
 His first professional drama was Katha Akalecha Kandyachi, which went on to have over 2000 shows.
-It was based on this success that he was offered his first movie Ek Gaav Baara Bhanagadi, by Anant Mane in 1968.
+It was based on this success that he was offered his first movie Ek Gaav Baara Bhangadi, by Anant Mane in 1968.

 Nilu often played villains; most notably his portrayal of Sakharam Binder.
 Some of his notable film roles include: Hindurao Dhonde Patil, a zamindar and a sugar tycoon in Samna, a power-drunk politician in Mahesh Bhatt's Saaransh and a political journalist in Jabbar Patel's Sinhasan.

 He also played the role of 'Nathu Mama' in the 1983 hit Hindi movie Coolie where he worked with Amitabh Bachchan.

 One of Phule's most notable theatrical performances include his role as the eponymous hero of Vijay Tendulkar's Sakharam Binder (first staged in 1972).
 Kamlakar Sarang, who directed the first production of the play in 1972, was apprehensive of Phule's reticence.
 However, he was convinced that Phule would be fit for the role, when Vijay Tendulkar reminded him of Phule's aggressive performance as a minister in another play, Katha Aklechya Kandyachi.

 He was known for his legendary voice and dialogue delivery.
 His dialogues in his films remains one of the most popular dialogues across Marathi Film Industry.
 It is said that his acting in villainous roles in movies was so surreal that women in real life would despise him thinking that he was the same deviant person in real life too, and that was a great compliment to his works.

 In May 2013, when Forbes India, the Indian edition of American Business Magazine Forbes, declared 25 Greatest Acting Performances of Indian Cinema, the list included Phule's performance as Hindurao Dhonde Patil in the film Samna.